llorracc/as.180.369/contrib/peetyeety/exploration-and-data-collection.md

 ## Literature Review

-The academic literature on film tax credits reveals a consistent pattern: while these programs are politically popular and widely adopted, empirical evidence for their economic effectiveness is weak.
-Four recent papers establish the foundation for my research, covering national panel studies (Thom 2018), methodological approaches (Rickman & Wang 2020), aggregate economic impacts (Bradbury 2020), and political incentives (Owens & Rennhoff 2024).
-Together, these studies highlight both a temporal gap—most data end before 2015—and a methodological challenge—distinguishing genuine job creation from statistical artifacts.
-My research addresses both gaps.
+The academic literature on film tax credits reveals a persistent puzzle: despite weak empirical evidence of economic benefits, these programs remain politically popular and continue to expand.
+This review examines four foundational papers that establish what we know about effects (Thom 2018), how to measure them rigorously (Rickman & Wang 2020), why industry-level analysis matters despite aggregate nulls (Bradbury 2020), and why ineffective programs persist (Owens & Rennhoff 2024).
+Together, these studies reveal two critical gaps: a **temporal gap** (most data end before California's major 2015 expansion) and a **methodological gap** (distinguishing genuine job creation from statistical artifacts).
+My research addresses both.

 ### 1. Lights, Camera, but No Action?
 Tax and Economic Development Lessons from State Motion Picture Incentive Programs (Michael Thom, 2018)